 Some degree of resistance happens in almost every interaction and it’s not in and of itself a bad thing.
-Shit tests for example are a type of resistance that can actually help you if you pass them correctly.
+Shit tests

 In a broader sense, anyone that knows anything about sales knows that resistance is a part of the sales process.
 You’re gonna hear “no” or “not yet” or “I’ll think about it” quite often.